GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 What's the speed of dark?
+> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.

 ### Where you can find me